 The second Zero Tolerance blade on our list of the best EDC knives is the 0801BW Flipper.
 With an all-metal frame, this everyday carry knife is for the man that likes to know they are carrying something that will get the job done.
 Solid and heavy, the Zero Tolerance 0801BW Flipper is built like a tank and will cut through almost anything.

 Exposed to the elements the titanium frame will begin to wear over time to give it a dignified worn-in look, that only adds to the appeal of this knife.
-Featuring an ELMAX stainless steel blade, the 0801BW Flipper also boasts an integrated pocket clip, a built-in ambidextrous flipper for fast, one-handed opening, and a built-in frame lock with hardened steel lock bar insert to secure the blade in place while in use.
+Featuring an ELMAX stainless steel blade, the 0801BW Flipper also boasts an integrated pocket clip, a built-in ambidextrous flipper for fast, one-handed opening, and a built-in frame lock with a hardened steel lock bar insert to secure the blade in place while in use.

-Dangerous Parts Extreme, known as DPx, have built their gear to survive the worst environments imaginable.
+Dangerous Parts Extreme, known as DPx, have built their gear to survive the worst environments imaginably.
 Having spent 30 years in conflict zones as a writer and documentarian Robert Young Pelton clearly knows a thing or two about what gear will save your ass in the harshest of environments.

 If you’re looking for a tactical option when searching for an EDC knife then you won’t go wrong with the HEAT/F folding knife.
 The short 2.26-inch blade is made from Niolox steel that folds into a G-10 grade 5 6AI-4V Titanium handle with a frame lock and ice-breaker on the base.
 The top edge of the blade also features a built-in bottle opener.
 To finish off the tactical look, the entire knife is coated with TiCN PVD for extra durability and a striking matte black finish.

 Reate’s Hills Titanium Flipper is a folding design that any knife fan can appreciate.
 It benefits from a smooth ball-bearing action for easy opening and has a full flat 3.6-inch ground S35VN steel blade.
-The solid Titanium handle has a wonderful ergonomic shape with milling for improved grip and features a dependable frame lock with steel lock bar insert.
+The solid Titanium handle has a wonderful ergonomic shape with milling for improved grip and features a dependable frame lock with a steel lock bar insert.

 BEST Tactical KNIVES

-Taking the best EDC knives to another level is our list of the best tactical knives.
+Taking the Best edc knives to another level is our list of the best tactical knives.
 Designed for use on a campsite to fighting off an attacker, a tactical knife is one piece of kit that shouldn’t be ignored.